content of conftest.py

 def pytest_collect_directory(path, parent):

-# Use our custom collector for directories containing a `mainfest.json` file.
+# Use our custom collector for directories containing a `manifest.json` file.

 if path.joinpath("manifest.json").is_file():